Skip to content

 Modules

-This programme offers a range of 20 credit modules, and one research project/dissertation (60 credits).
+This programme offers a range of 20 credit modules including three clinical anatomy dissection modules, two optional anatomy modules, a research skills module, two Advance HE-accredited professional practice in education modules, three health education modules, and one research project/dissertation (60 credits).

-Students' choice of modules must include 40 credits of clinical anatomy dissection modules, 40 credits of education modules and 60 credits from the research project / dissertation module.
+You will select a total of 180 credits, from a flexible combination of modules.
+For MSc Clinical Anatomy and Education, this must include 40 credits of clinical anatomy dissection modules, 40 credits of education modules and 60 credits from the research project/dissertation module.

 Clinical Anatomy students with Peter Bazira, examining anatomical models